crystal-lang/crystal-book/syntax_and_semantics/type_inference.md

 end
 ```

 In the above case, the compiler will still infer `@name` to be `String`, and later will give a compile time error, when fully typing that method, saying that `Int32` can't be assigned to a variable of type `String`.
-Use an explicit type annotation if `@name` isn't supposed to be a `String`.
+Use an explicit type restriction if `@name` isn't supposed to be a `String`.

-### 4. Assigning the result of a class method that has a return type annotation
+### 4. Assigning the result of a class method that has a return type restriction

-In the following example, `@address` is inferred to be `Address`, because the class method `Address.unknown` has a return type annotation of `Address`.
+In the following example, `@address` is inferred to be `Address`, because the class method `Address.unknown` has a return type restriction of `Address`.

 ```crystal
 class Person